oasis-tcs/openc2-transf-odxl/openc2-odxl.md

 An openC2 consumer over OpenDxl must adhere to OpenDxl specification for a "service".
 The service must be named.
 The service name must be an alphanumeric string.
 The service MUST expose at least one topic.
-Topic names MUST be alphanumeric  and MUST begin with /openc2/{version}/
+Topic names MUST be alphanumeric  and MUST begin with `/openc2/{version}/`

-Topic names are case sensitive
+* Topic names are case sensitive
-Topic name must not  exceed 65536 characters.
+* Topic name must not  exceed 65536 characters.
-A consumer may expose and arbitrary number of topics
+* A consumer may expose and arbitrary number of topics

-The following message fields must be populated when transferring open c2 commands to a consumer :
+The following message fields must be populated when transferring open c2 commands to a consumer:
-	A.  destination_topic : This is the topic that the consumer is active on.
-The topic name MUST begin with /openc2/{version}/commands/*
+1.  destination_topic : This is the topic that the consumer is active on.
+The topic name MUST begin with `/openc2/{version}/commands/*`
-	B. message_type : The numeric type of the message as defined by OpenDxl.
+1. message_type : The numeric type of the message as defined by OpenDxl.
-		a.
-MESSAGE_TYPE_REQUEST , with a numeric value of 0 : This message type MUST be used when the openC2 producer is expecting a response back from the consumer
+   1. MESSAGE_TYPE_REQUEST , with a numeric value of 0 : This message type MUST be used when the openC2 producer is expecting a response back from the consumer
-		b.
-MESSAGE_TYPE_EVENT , with a numeric value of 2.
+   1. MESSAGE_TYPE_EVENT , with a numeric value of 2.
 This message type MUST be used when the openc2 producer is NOT expecting any response from the consumer
-	C. content-type : The serialization formation used by the message.
+1. content-type : The serialization formation used by the message.
 Defaults to json.
-	D. message_id  : An unique id associated with the message
+1. message_id  : An unique id associated with the message
-	E. payload : Serialized data containing the openc2 message : Maps ton "content" message element
+1. payload : Serialized data containing the openc2 message : Maps ton "content" message element
-	F. version  : Version of Dxl message specification.
+1. version  : Version of Dxl message specification.
 The minimum version required for openc2 over opendxl is version 3
-	G. source_client_id : Identity of the client the message is from.
+1. source_client_id : Identity of the client the message is from.
 This field is automatically populated by the OpenDxl broker.
 Corresponds to the "from" field of the message
-	H. created:  Milliseconds since epoch
+1. created:  Milliseconds since epoch
-	I. Destination topic covers the to : field
+1. Destination topic covers the to : field